kevinhartig/ipfs-file-encryption/README.md

 }
 ```
 ### file browser
-Visit http://localhost:3000/ to see all the uploaded files.
+Load http://localhost:3000/ to see all the uploaded files.
 Clicking the filename will decrypt and download that file.

 ### config
 You may want to change these variables in `index.js` depending on your environment: